emmy-1/subscriber_cancellations/README.md

    - You will need to configure Airflow to connect with Databricks using a Databricks token.
 Follow the instructions provided in the [Databricks Token Profile documentation](https://astronomer.github.io/astronomer-cosmos/profiles/DatabricksToken.html).

 4. **Run the DAG**:
-   - Once everything is set up, ru astro dev start and trigger the DAG from the Airflow UI to start the dbt pipeline.
+   - Once everything is set up, run `astro dev start` and trigger the DAG from the Airflow UI to start the dbt pipeline.

 ## Additional Resources